farzadfarid/Eliq-Drinks-app/drinks-app/README.md

 ## Feedback

-We welcome any feedback or suggestions for improving Elik.
+We welcome any feedback or suggestions for improving Eliq.
 Please feel free to open an issue or submit a pull request.

 ## License